On this page

 At this stage each house to be included in the project is given a Housing for Health number that is different to the street address to ensure confidentiality.

-If, after stages 1 and 2, the community agrees to receive the program then a first survey/fix (SF1) is scheduled.
-This consists of a comprehensive survey of around 240 items in all houses in the community.
-The surveys are carried out by teams of around four people (usually three community people and a technical support person), and the first day is designated to training the teams in the testing, recording and if possible, repair of those items.
+SF1 consists of a comprehensive survey of around 240 items in all houses in the community.
+The surveys are carried out by teams of around four people (usually three community people and a health worker), and the first day is designated to training the teams in the testing and recording of those items.
 There is a standardised test for each item and the information is recorded on survey sheets.
 Survey teams also have a toolbox with them and any minor repairs not requiring a licensed trade are done on the spot.
-On average it takes around 45 minutes to an hour to complete one house.
+On average it takes around 45 minutes to an hour to complete the survey fix at one house.

-The trades report back to the project manager on the work carried out, and also the reason for the problem (i.e. routine maintenance, faulty or damaged).
+The trades report back to the project manager on the work carried out and the reason for the problem (i.e. routine maintenance, faulty or damaged).
 This information is noted in the database.
 The database becomes the tool for managing the project.

-There are often works identified at Survey Fix 1 that are too big to fix on the spot (such as rewiring a house), or require the replacement of particular items in a number of houses (such as stoves or hot water systems) and may need to be put out to tender.
+There are often works identified at SF1 that are too big to fix on the spot (such as rewiring a house), or require the replacement of particular items in a number of houses (such as stoves or hot water systems) and may need to be put out to tender.

-These larger and more time-consuming works form the basis for a scope of works for the capital upgrade component.
+These larger and more time-consuming works form the basis for the scope of the major fix works component of the project.
 From this information, the design, specification and schedule of works are developed.
-Work included in the capital upgrade component is completed between the first and second survey/fix.
-This can take around six to nine months depending on community size.
+Work included in the major fix works is completed between SF1 and SF2 and can take around six to nine months depending on community size.

-As with the survey fix stages, all works are prioritised in accordance with the Housing for Health Priorities.
+The major fix works are prioritised in accordance with the Housing for Health priorities.

-A second survey/fix (SF2) is carried out following the capital upgrade.
-This uses the same process as the first survey fix, and addresses any works that may have either been missed at the first survey and upgrade or arisen since.
+SF2 is carried out following the major fix work.
+This uses the same process as SF1, and addresses any works that may have either been missed at the first survey and upgrade or arisen since.
 The second survey also provides a comparison of house function at the first survey.

-Once any work identified at the second survey/fix is completed a report of the work done to each house by each trade is provided to the community housing provider.
-In some cases it is also possible to provide a list of works that the project was unable to cover within the budget, but would recommend for inclusion in any future programs the community may run.
+Once any work identified at SF2 is completed, a report of the work done to each house by each trade is provided to the community/ housing provider.
+Often included in the report is a list of works that the project was unable to cover within the budget, but would recommend for inclusion in any future programs the community/ housing provider may run.
 Again these are prioritised in terms of safety and the nine healthy living practices.

 In 1997, a trial of Housing for Health was undertaken in Muli Muli in the far north of NSW.
-This was funded by an interagency forum, the Aboriginal Environmental Health Infrastructure Forum.
+Since this time the program has been expanded.